liamoconnor87/VisitGotham/README.md

 >3.
 Scroll down to the GitHub Pages section and change the source tab from **None** to **master branch**.
 >![image](README_files/images/masterbranch.png)
 >4.
 This will automatically refresh the page to update the changes.
 >5.
 Scroll back down to the GitHub Pages section to find the address to your new published website.
-It should look similar to this.
+The page should look similar to this.
 >![image](README_files/images/confirm-pub.png)

 >6.
 Clicking on the link should take you to the hosted website. **Hazar!**